Rate equation limit for a combinatorial solution of a stochastic aggregation model: Introduction

 \section{Introduction}

 In various systems irreversible aggregation of ``clusters'' $A(m)$ of mass $m$ plays an important role.
 For instance, in aerosol physics, suspended particles coagulate (stick) driven by van der Waals forces; similar processes are important in polymer chemistry and astrophysics.
-The clusters are in general quite varied, going from galaxies to planetary systems.
+The clusters are in general quite varied, going from galaxies to planetary systems. {A standard reference for aggregation within aerosol physics is the book by Drake \cite{drake}, for systems involving the physics of clouds and precipitation, see for instance \cite{rain}.
+A broad general introduction is also given in \cite{KRB}.
+An overview of related problems that have interested the author is found in \cite{ley03}. }

 In such systems one is among other things interested in the cluster size distribution as a function of time.
 The simplest approach consists in the analysis of kinetic equations.
 We consider the reaction scheme